-Melatonin, probiotics, leukotriene receptor antagonists and herbal preparations, including Flos lonicerae, Herba menthae, Cortex moutan, Rhizoma atractylodis, and Cortex phellodendri, are under study as possible treatment options.
+Melatonin, probiotics, leukotriene receptor antagonists, and herbal preparations, including Flos lonicerae, Herba menthae, Cortex moutan, Rhizoma atractylodis, and Cortex phellodendri, are under study as possible treatment options.

 There are indications that diet-related factors, including body weight, fatty acid nutrition, and inflammatory responses, among others, may influence the incidence of atopic disease., The following factors are under investigation for their potential benefit:

 Maintenance of a healthy bodyweight.
 A 2015 meta-analysis found that overweight or obese children had a 24-44% greater risk for having atopic eczema, respectively, compared with normal weight children.
-Among adults, overweight or obese individuals had a 29-56% greater risk for this disease respectively, compared with normal weight adults.
+Among adults, overweight or obese individuals had a 29-56% greater risk for this disease, respectively, compared with normal weight adults.

 Avoidance of a Western dietary pattern.
-In the Korean National Health and Nutrition examination of more than 17,000 individuals, those whose diets contained the highest amounts of meats and processed foods had a 57% greater risk for atopic dermatitis when compared with individuals whose diets contained the least amount.
-Conversely, the International Study on Asthma and Allergy in Children (ISAAC) study of Colombian children found that children whose diets contained the highest amounts of traditionally eaten foods (e.g., fresh fruit and legumes) had an almost 40% lower risk for having atopic dermatitis, compared to those eating the lowest amounts of these foods.
+In the Korean National Health and Nutrition examination of more than 17,000 individuals, those whose diets contained the greatest amounts of meats and processed foods had a 57% greater risk for atopic dermatitis when compared with individuals whose diets contained the smallest amount.
+Conversely, the International Study on Asthma and Allergy in Children (ISAAC) study of Colombian children found that children whose diets contained the highest amounts of traditionally eaten foods (e.g., fresh fruit and legumes) had an almost 40% lower risk for having atopic dermatitis compared to those eating the lowest amounts of these foods.

 Eliminating allergy-causing foods.
 A systematic review reported that atopic dermatitis is often associated with food allergies.
-Food allergy occurs in roughly 30% of children with atopic dermatitis, compared with 4-10% in the general pediatric population.
+Food allergy occurs in roughly 30% of children with atopic dermatitis compared with 4-10% in the general pediatric population.
 Although nearly 80% of children with this condition have elevated food- or pollen-specific IgE levels and 40-90% of infants have positive skin-prick tests for various foods, only 35-40% of patients have clinical signs and symptoms of food allergy, according to multiple double-blind, placebo-controlled food challenge studies.
 In these children, cow’s milk, eggs, peanuts, wheat, soy, nuts, and fish are responsible for > 90% of food allergies.
 In contrast, older children and adults may be more likely to react to birch pollen-associated foods (e.g., apple, carrot, celery, and hazelnut).

 Oral food challenges (OFCs) are considered the gold standard by which true food allergy as a cause of atopic dermatitis is determined.
 In a retrospective study of 325 patients who underwent an OFC, nearly 9 of 10 patients had a negative response.
 Elimination diets may not be reliable if symptomatic improvements might be due to a placebo effect.